 - Polyphagia (Extreme hunger, even short time after food) – In almost 40% of people, the thirst mechanism is so weak that often mistaken for hunger.
 In diabetes, insulin does not work well in muscle, fat, and other tissues, so the pancreas puts out a lot of insulin to try to compensate.
 It results in high insulin levels, which send signals to the brain that trigger hungry even after food.

 - All-time lack of energy, feeling tired or fatigue - Inadequate insulin secretion prevents the body to consume the available blood glucose.
-Additionally, kidney flushes out excess glucose and minerals (such as sodium, chloride, potassium, and bicarbonate) from the body meant for energy that gone unutilized.
-This lack of glucose absorption, removal of vital minerals and dehydration leads to lack of energy thus feeling tired.
+Additionally, kidney flushes out excess glucose and minerals (such as sodium, chloride, potassium, and bicarbonate) from the body.
+These minerals are for energy that gone unutilized.
+This lack of glucose absorption, removal of vital minerals, and dehydration lead to lack of energy, thus feeling tired.

-- Visual disturbances (improved or blurred vision) - Those who unknowing having diabetes are often happy to note that they do not need glasses anymore to see distance objects (mostly people with myopia or Shortsightedness).
-It is because increase or decreases in a blood-sugar level make the eye lens and (or) corneal tissue to swell or shrink respectively, results in varying vision.
-Others may find their vision turns blur; concerning how high the blood-sugar level is.
+- Visual disturbances (improved or blurred vision) - Those who unknowing having diabetes are often happy to note their eyesight improved.
+These are mostly people with myopia or shortsightedness.
+It is because an increase in a blood-sugar level makes the eye lens and (or) corneal tissue to swell proportionally, results in an improved vision.
+Others may find their vision turns blur; concerning how high the blood sugar level is.
 With proper treatment, once the blood-sugar level returns to normal, blurred vision (or sometimes clear vision) disappears.

-- Mood swing (Mental irritability or confusion) - Do not like to do anything, do not want to go anywhere, feeling tired, feeling sleepy, changeable mood, and easily irritated.
+- Mood swing (Mental irritability or confusion) - Do not like to do anything, do not want to go anywhere, feeling tired & sleepy, changeable mood, and easily irritated.
 In children, behavior problems such as irritation are common.
 It might be due to dehydration, fatigue, feeling sleepy, and low energy supply to the brain leads to brain fog, forgetfulness, confusion, and irritation.

 - Dizziness - It is due to both low blood sugar and dehydration (due to frequent urination).
 If the dizzy spells are lasting a long time, consult your doctor.